We accept a maximum of 26 students per course.

 You will learn to teach Hatha Yoga & Vinyasa Flow and will also be introduced to other styles such as Ashtanga, Yin/Restorative and Pre-Natal Yoga.

-You will need to be able to understand and give basic instructions in english.
-The philosophy and anatomy classes that can be more challenging in terms of language.
+You will need to be able to understand and give basic instructions in English.
+Philosophy and anatomy classes can be more challenging in terms of language.

 The nearest airport is located on the island of Koh Samui, which is a 30 minutes ferryboat ride to Koh Phangan.
 We do not offer airport or pier transfers; but taxis will be available to take you from Samui airport to any of the Samui piers and to our school upon your arrival at the Thong Sala pier on Koh Phangan.